hannorein/Keplers-Goat-Herd/README.md

 # Some more experiments

+**Added by Hanno Rein, April 4th 2021 (Update):**

+Another small update:

+- By using a 4th order initial condition (requiring one sin(), cos() and sqrt() operation).
+The Newton-Raphson method converges in 1 step for the test problem.
+This makes it faster than the contour method when building with "-march-native".

+- This also has the advantage that it can automatically stop the iteration when converged.
+For this test case, this is not important (it always uses one step).

 **Added by Hanno Rein, April 4th 2021:**

 I was intrigued by the speed up offered by the contour method, so I did some more experiments.
 Here are some notes on what I found.